stakit/stakit/readme.md

 ```

 ### `kit.render(renderer(route, state))`
 Sets the renderer of the build.
 This is where the magic happens.
-The `renderer` will be called for every route returned by `pages`, with the shared state value.
+The `renderer` will be called for every route returned by `routes`, with the shared state value.

 It has to return an object with the following:
 ```javascript